-- 4.23 Chichester & Langstone Harbours SPA / Ramsar, Portsmouth Harbour SPA / Ramsar, Solent & Dorset Coast SPA, and Solent & Southampton Water SPA / Ramsar are all around Southampton Water and the Solent, and are designated for their waterbird populations. - 4.24 The species that are the sites' qualifying features rely on the intertidal and marine habitats within the designated sites, but also make use of habitats outside the designated areas.
-As part of the preparation of the Solent Waders and Brent Goose Strategy [See reference 35], the core and supporting habitats for wildfowl and wading birds was mapped.
-This shows that functionally linked land for the Solent SPA / Ramsar sites occurs close to (within 2km) of the coast and estuaries, ie mostly outside the Plan area, although one area identified as a 'primary support area', close to the River Hamble, is within the Plan area.

-4.25 Therefore, effects on FLL within the Plan area do not need to be considered in relation to SPA / Ramsar waterbirds.
+- 4.22 Chichester & Langstone Harbours SPA / Ramsar, Portsmouth Harbour SPA / Ramsar, Solent & Dorset Coast SPA, and Solent & Southampton Water SPA / Ramsar are all located around Southampton Water and the Solent, and are designated for their waterbird populations. - 4.23 The species that are the sites' qualifying features rely on the intertidal and marine habitats within the designated sites, but also make use of habitats outside the designated areas.
+As part of the preparation of the Solent Waders and Brent Goose Strategy [See reference 36], the core and supporting habitats for wildfowl and wading birds were mapped.
+This shows that functionally linked land for the Solent SPA / Ramsar sites occurs close to (within 2km) of the coast and estuaries, i.e. mostly outside the Plan area, although one area identified as a 'primary support area', close to the River Hamble, is within the Plan area. - 4.24 Therefore, effects on FLL within the Plan area need to be considered in relation to SPA / Ramsar waterbirds.